raymondlang/raymondlang/README.md

 ### Hi there 👋

-📝 I'm Ray and I'm a Full-Stack Software Engineer (App Academy) an B.S. in Molecular Biology, Minor in Computer Science from Boston College
+📝 I'm Ray and I'm a Full-Stack Software Engineer (App Academy) with a B.S. in Molecular Biology, Minor in Computer Science from Boston College.

 🔍 I'm looking for a dynamic SWE team that I can make an impact on with my refined problem-solving skills while also being challenged daily.